Think-and-Dev/rskswap-com/src/pages/blog/04-uniswap-v2/index.md

 ---
-title: 'Uniswap RSK V2 Overview'
+title: 'RSK Swap V2 Overview'
 date: '2020-06-10'
 author: 'Pedro Prete'
 featuredImage: ./featured.jpg
 previewText: 'All about Uniswap V2 on RSK.
 Price oracles, optimistic swaps and much much more.
 Launching July 2020.'
 ---

-**Uniswap RSK V2** is a fork of the famous [Uniswap Protocol](https://rskswap.com) adapted to work on the RSK Network.
+**RSK Swap** is a fork of the famous [Uniswap Protocol](https://rskswap.com) adapted to work on the RSK Network.
 It includes many new features and improvements.
 This article will serve as a high-level overview of these changes including:

 - [ERC20 / ERC20 Pairs](#erc20--erc20-pairs)
 - [Price Oracles](#price-oracles)